keen/common-web/README.md

 # CommonWeb

+---

-## Deprecation Notice
+# Deprecation Notice

-CommonWeb is *deprecated*, use Keen Tracking.js [https://github.com/keen/keen-tracking.js](https://github.com/keen/keen-tracking.js)
+CommonWeb is **deprecated**, instead use the Keen Tracking.js library [https://github.com/keen/keen-tracking.js](https://github.com/keen/keen-tracking.js)

--
+---

 CommonWeb is an open source JavaScript library that transforms common web user activity into a stream of event data you can listen to and analyze.
 CommonWeb listens for: